What to Do When You Can’t Afford Home Repairs and Need Help

 • Let the home appreciate itself with equity: If you have a large amount of equity, a steady income, and acceptable credit, your home’s value can help pay for repairs or a remodel.

-• Get a helping hand in repairing your home: Grants, community development programs, and even some utility companies have programs that can possibly help you.
+• Get a helping hand in repairing your home: Grants, community development programs, and even some utility companies have programs that may help you.

 • Use creative financing: Home improvement stores, contractors, and repair companies often provide financing options with terms that may fit your circumstances.